-Any employee, at his request, shall be permitted representation by an ASSOCIATION representative.
+Any employee, at their request, shall be permitted representation by an ASSOCIATION representative.

 The foregoing shall apply to disciplinary actions and hearings, providing there is no unreasonable delay in obtaining representation.
+All employees covered under this MOU are presumed innocent of all allegations until proven otherwise.